 Where a site was considered appropriate as a potential housing option, the period when the site may be delivered was estimated (0-5 years; 6-10 years; 10+years).
-This was based on the need to overcome constraints, including the provision of SANG.
-The draft Neighbourhood Plan consultation gives the opportunity for landowners to clarify the potential development period.
+This was based on the need to overcome constraints and any responses from landowners clarifying the potential development period.